Delta host community demands due recognition by Chevron – The Sun Nigeria

 From Ben Dunno, Warri

-They have consequently appealed to Delta State Governor (Dr) Ifeanyi Okowa and the Olu of Warri, HRM Ogiame Atuwatse III, to intervene in the matter before it degenerates into the break down of law and order in the area.
+They have consequently appealed to Delta state Governor, Senator (Dr) Ifeanyi Okowa and the Olu of Warri, HRM Ogiame Atuwatse III, to intervene in the matter before it degenerates to the break down of law and order in the area.

-This appeal by the community was contained in a statement signed by Mr William Motekuro Ugular and Gere Bawo Benson ( Esq), Chairman and Secretaries, respectively, of the Ogbudugbudu Itsekiri Community Trustees with a registration certificate number 183695 in Olero and Saturn 1 Oilfields, belonging to Chevron Nigeria Limited.
+This appeal by the community was contained in a statement signed by Mr William Motekuro Ugular and Gere Bawo Benson ( Esq) Chairman and Secretaries, respectively, of the Ogbudugbudu Itsekiri Community Trustees with registration certificate number 183695 in Olero and Saturn 1 Oilfields, belonging to Chevron Nigeria Limited.

-“There will be no room for Chevron to play down on the host community developmental benefits, stating that it has been the gimmicks of Chevron Nigeria Limited to deprive them of their benefits for the past 32 years.”
+“There will be no room for Chevron to play down on the host community developmental benefits, stating that it has being the gimmicks of Chevron Nigeria Limited to deprive them of their benefits for the past 32 years”.

 They disclosed that Chevron Nigeria is aware that the land which they have singled out: Jakpa, Udo Tebu and by extension Gbokoda and Ajamita as host communities in the present PIA Arrangement,